Captains Courageous: Plot

 Protagonist Harvey Cheyne Jr. is the spoiled son of a wealthy California railroad magnate.
 Washed overboard from a transatlantic steamship and rescued by the crew of the fishing schooner We're Here, off the Grand Banks of Newfoundland, Harvey can neither persuade them to take him quickly to port, nor convince them of his wealth.
-Harvey accuses the captain, Disko Troop, of taking his money (which is revealed to be on the deck from which Harvey fell).
-Troop bloodies his nose, but takes him in as a boy on the crew until they return to port.
-Harvey comes to accept his situation.
+Harvey accuses the captain, Disko Troop, of stealing his wallet (which is revealed to be on the deck from which Harvey fell).
+Troop then beats Harvey and makes it clear that he can either starve or work off the debt he owes to the crew by serving as a cabin boy.

-Through a series of trials and adventures, Harvey, with the help of the captain's son, Dan Troop, becomes acclimated to the fishing lifestyle, and even skillful, such as becoming responsible for the ship's accounts of its catch.
+Through a series of trials and adventures, Harvey, with the help of the captain's son, Dan, becomes acclimated to the fishing lifestyle, and even skillful, such as becoming responsible for the ship's accounts of its catch.
 Great stories of the cod fishery with references to New England whaling and 19th-century steam and sailing are intertwined with the We're Heres adventures during a season at sea.
 Eventually, the We're Here returns to port and Harvey wires his parents, who immediately hasten to Boston, Massachusetts, and thence to the fishing town of Gloucester to recover him.
 The Cheynes are amazed by their son's newfound maturity, and reward the Portuguese seaman Manuel, who initially rescued Harvey.
 Harvey's father hires Dan to work on his prestigious tea clipper fleet, and Harvey goes to Stanford to prepare for taking over his father's shipping lines.